Riey/xim-rs/README.md

 ## limitations

 * Only native endian is supported
-* Only support utf-8 mode of CTEXT
+* Only support utf-8 and JIS X0208-1983 of CTEXT
 * Auth, StrConvertion doesn't supported since they are not used in real world